pylint-dev/pylint/doc/data/messages/t/too-many-public-methods/details.rst

-Having too much public methods is an indication that you might not be respecting the Single-responsibility principle (S of SOLID).
+Having too many public methods is an indication that you might not be respecting the Single-responsibility principle (S of SOLID).

 The class should have only one reason to change, but in the example the